petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 * `xml2roefact` upload XML format invoice to "SPV RO eFactura"

+#### Layer organization

+This layer consist of the following clases:

+* `CommandResult` is a dataclass aimed to contain resulted information from commands processing.
+It contains all needed information in order to be able to render and display it as plain text, rich / enenhanced text or HTML.
+Also it contains *status code* (HTTP standard codes)resulted from processing.
+* ...
+* ...
+* ...

 ### Configuration components
 These are the components that assure and make possible system configurablitity at user level.